tbhaxor/educational_projects/BOOK_SHOP_MANAGEMENT_IN_CPP/readme.md

-# Bank Account Info Management in CPP
+# Book Shop Management in CPP
 The best demonstration of _file handling_ in `c++`.

 # Requirements